How to Deal With Toxic Family Members Biblically

 Next, once you’ve gotten honest about the situation and the role you may have played in it, it’s time to set some Biblical boundaries with family members and friends who may need them.

 What behaviors will you accept?
 Which behaviors will you not accept?
-Where is the boundary?
+Where is the boundary

-Boundaries BookAnd, again, this is where the book “Boundaries” comes in really helpful!
+This is where the book “Boundaries” comes in really helpful!

 When you are dealing with people and situations who are truly toxic, manipulative, crazy or even abusive, it can really make you question your sanity and your decision-making!
 You want to do the right thing, but you may question what the right thing is or what requests are reasonable.
 It can be hard to tell.